LEGENDARY - HDR ReShade

 but the Pandora's Box.
 Charles opens the box, which then unleashes a

-variety of mythological creatures, that starts attacking everything and
+variety of mythological creatures, who starts attacking everything and

 everyone.
 The Box however also gives the player a strange energy that can be